t0nyj/AbnormalDistribution/README.md

 - Bar Plot : Age dristibution of male and females by sport

 ## Eldho John Paul
+plots

+- Distribution of height of all athletes
+- variation in Height over year for Female Lifters
+- Women medals per edition of the Games
+- Variation of Age for Male Athletes over time
 ## Antony Joseph Thoppil

 Library used for plotting: Altair